lrfalslev/HackTheU2018/README.md

 !!
 Change the file path to your personal Form Fillable path !!
 PDDocument pdf = PDDocument.load(new File("Character Sheet - Form Fillable.pdf"));
 		EX: //C:\Users\mildo\Desktop\HackU 2018 DND\HackTheU2018\HackTheU2018\Character Sheet - Form Fillable.pdf

-!!
-First answer if your character is Male or Female, then a pop-up box will appear where you will choose where to save the PDF to.
-Be sure to add .pdf to the end of the file name !!